 - Red Rubin

-Basil microgreens are high in polyphenols and vitamins A, K, and C. They also provide anti-inflammatory properties and aid in regulating digestive and other natural bodily functions.
+Basil microgreens are high in polyphenols and vitamins K. They also provide anti-inflammatory properties and aid in regulating digestive and other natural bodily functions.

 Basils is known not only in western cuisine but is also widely utilized in traditional Chinese medicine, Ayurvedic medicine, and other holistic medical systems.